utensils/barcoded/README.md

 Businesses need barcodes and adding support to legacy systems for new symbologies can be non-trival, enter Barcoded.
 Leveraging our simple API, businesses can generate barcodes in multiple symbologies on-demand without ever making a code change.

+## Demo
+To see a simple example of Barcoded in action, please see: http://utensils.io/barcoded/demo/

 ## Testing

 1. As simple as: